Summerschool Digitale Collecties

 Body

-A significant aspect of the summerschool was the emphasis on digital source criticism.
-Speakers like Jesper Verhoef, Kaspar Beelen and Arno Kuipers discussed biases and gaps in the KB collection, emphasizing the need to recognize and address these issues in digital heritage collections.
-They clarified what the KB can legally do with its collections and the limitations researchers must consider.
+Another significant aspect of the Summerschool was the emphasis on digital source criticism.
+Speakers like Jesper Verhoef, Kaspar Beelen and Arno Kuipers discussed biases and gaps in the KB collections, emphasizing the need to recognize and address such issues in digital heritage collections.
+They clarified what the KB can legally do with its collections, as well as and the limitations that researchers must consider.

-The theoretical and practical sessions together culminated in a symposium where participants presented their weekly assignments, showcasing the ideas they developed using the knowledge gained during the summerschool.
-Topics ranged from historical cartographic networks to contemporary parenting issues, and from the depiction of saints in medieval prayer books to gender roles in Surinamese contract labour.
-The closing panel discussion reflected on the week’s learnings and future directions in digital research, accentuating the innovative research possibilities that emerge from interdisciplinary engagement.
+Throughout the week, participants worked on an assignment, which they were asked to present in a symposium on the final day.
+They showcased the ideas they developed using the knowledge gained during the Summerschool.
+Topics ranged from historical cartographic networks to contemporary parenting issues, from the depiction of saints in medieval prayer books to gender roles in Surinamese contract labor.
+The closing panel discussion reflected on the previous week, the knowledge gained and possible future directions in digital research.
+The varied backgrounds of the participants and the resulting presentations of their assignments accentuates the innovative research possibilities that emerge from interdisciplinary engagement.

 Image